 Posture Can Be Changed

 Instead, you can pay closer attention to the way you sit, stand, sleep, and move throughout the day.
 Your body is all connected.
 When one thing is out of place, the entire body can be affected.
 When that one thing is your spine, then the body can be greatly affected.
-When you consider that the spine and brain are connected, it’s easy to see why behavior and attitude are so greatly affected by posture.
+Considering that the spine and brain are connected, it’s easy to see why behavior and attitude are so greatly affected by posture.

 Fortunately, there are ways to change your posture and improve your mood.
 Chiropractic care helps to realign the spine and improve posture.
 Regular exercise, especially yoga, will also help improve posture.
 Yoga poses remind us to keep our shoulders back and eventually, that repeated posture becomes the norm.